phillymosque/Guide/display-board/README.md

 ---

 This system provides a reliable, self-updating visual display with no need for manual maintenance or periodic restarts.
 It is designed to run indefinitely until shutdown or power loss, and it will **automatically resume on reboot**.

+# 🕛 Daily Reboot Timer (Systemd)

+A **systemd service + timer pair** was created to automatically reboot the Raspberry Pi every night at **12:00 AM**.
+This ensures the slideshow system starts fresh daily and reduces the chance of `feh` or `rclone` hanging indefinitely.

+## Files
+### /etc/systemd/system/daily-reboot.service
+[Unit]
+Description=Daily automatic reboot

+[Service]
+Type=oneshot
+ExecStart=/sbin/reboot

+### /etc/systemd/system/daily-reboot.timer
+[Unit]
+Description=Run daily-reboot.service at midnight

+[Timer]
+OnCalendar=*-*-* 00:00:00
+Persistent=true

+[Install]
+WantedBy=timers.target

+## Behavior
+- The timer triggers `daily-reboot.service` every day at **00:00:00**.
+- `Persistent=true` ensures the reboot still happens if the Pi was offline at midnight (it runs on next boot).
+- Verified with:
+  `systemctl list-timers daily-reboot.timer`

+## Manual Testing
+To trigger the service immediately:
+`sudo systemctl start daily-reboot.service`

+After the first scheduled reboot, confirmation can be checked with:
+`journalctl -u daily-reboot.service --since "yesterday"`

+✅ This guarantees the Pi reboots every midnight, keeping the display system stable, reliable, and self-healing.